mmalcek/xmltransform/README.md

-# xmltransform
+# xmltransform - XML to TEXT using GO templates
-Transform XML files to text using GO template text
+Transform XML to text file using GO "text/template"

-use: xmltransform -i inputdata.xml -o output.csv -t template.tmpl
+use: *xmltransform -i inputdata.xml -o output.csv -t template.tmpl*

 (If -o is not defined result is written to stdout)

-Check template.tmpl and inputdata.xml to see how to format data (more detailed info on https://golang.org/pkg/text/template/ )
+Check template.tmpl and inputdata.xml to see how to format data

+(more detailed info on https://golang.org/pkg/text/template/ )

 ## Available functions